Shopify/Klint/docusaurus/docs/3-functions/paths/beginContour.md

 ## Notes
 - Must be used within a `beginShape()` / `endShape()` block
+- A contour that will end up outside a shape will show as solid.
 - Creates holes or cutouts within the main shape
 - Can only be called when not already in a contour
 - All vertex and curve functions work within contours